Myzlshev AT-T

 MZKT Volat 79098

-Notes: Described by the Russians as a "heavy-duty cargo truck," the Volat is able to transport enormous loads across difficult terrain.
-It is optimized for hot weather, able to operate in temperatures of up to 55 degrees Celsius without difficulty.
+Notes: Described by the Russians as a “heavy-duty cargo truck,” the Volat is able to transport enormous loads across difficult terrain.
+It is optimized for hot weather (it was designed for export to the Middle East), able to operate in temperatures of up to 55 degrees Celsius without difficulty.
 It is a huge vehicle; just the load area is 5.82x2.85 meters in size.
 A crane is located at the rear of the cargo area with a capacity of 1.17 tons and a reach of 7 meters.
-Variants include a tanker and a heavy wrecker.
+The suspension is 8x8 with independent suspension for each wheel.
+The Volat can ford a 1-meter depth, but is not amphibious.
+The vehicle is of cabover design, tilting forward for access to the engine and transmission.
+The cab is air conditioned and there is a hatch on the roof with a weapon mount.
+The Volat is powered by either a Deutz V8 turbocharged diesel developing 544 horsepower, or a Mercedes Benz turbocharged diesel developing 503 horsepower.
+This is coupled with an Alison CLT 754 automatic transmission.

 Vehicle